Introduction

 Projection on a two-dimensional PCA-based space of preprocessed sample data (A).
 The first dimension (dim.
 1) represents around 90% of the variance in the data, segregating samples into two distinct groups: trans women/prepubertal and adult.
 Peripubertal samples were distributed across dim.
 1. For each comparison (B), the number of genes above the background expression cutoff (2.032) is given (a total of 51065 were analyzed).
 The threshold for identifying DEGs was set to ≥2.0 fold-change (FC) and significance was determined using an adjusted p-value of ≤0.05 (B).
 The numbers at the bottom of the columns show upregulated (red arrow) and downregulated (blue arrow) DEGs.
 Heatmap representation of DEGs between the different types of testicular tissue analyzed (C).
 In total, 11661 DEGs were detected and grouped into 5 expression patterns (P1–P5) highlighting similarities and differences between the tissue groups.
 Each row represents a gene and each column a different donor.
 On the right side, GO terms enrichment analysis reveals biological processes (and some cellular components) significantly associated with each expression pattern.
 Next to each GO term, the number of associated genes and the corresponding p-value are provided.

 When comparing the four different types of tissue, 11661 DEGs were found (Fig.5B).
 Most DEGs were found between prepubertal and adult control (9944 DEGs), and adult control and transgender (8563 DEGs).
 On the other hand, the least DEGs were found between prepubertal and transgender tissue (1676 DEGs), highlighting the similitude between these two tissues also at a transcriptomic level.
 The DEGs were subsequently clustered into five expression patterns (P1-P5) to understand how the different testicular tissue types relate to each other (Fig.5C).
-Functional analysis revealed 1689 enriched GO terms to be significantly associated with the five expression patterns (a supplemental table is provided with all enriched GO terms).
+Functional analysis revealed 1689 enriched GO terms to be significantly associated with the five expression patterns (Supplementary Table 7 provides all enriched GO terms).
 The top and more revealing GO terms for each pattern were selected and displayed next to the five expression patterns in Figure 5C with their corresponding number of associated genes and p-value.
 Pattern P1 is characterized by biological processes related to tissue morphogenesis and development.
 As expected, prepubertal tissue shows the highest gene expression for this pattern, as the tissue is in development.
 Interestingly, transgender tissue shows a gene expression intensity similar to that in peripubertal tissue (particularly donor Peripubertal 1) and between adult and prepubertal tissue.
 For pattern P2, mainly cellular components were significantly enriched in the GO terms analysis, which means that this pattern describes the location where activities and actions of these gene products are executed.
 Contrary to pattern P1, P2 can be related to a more stable tissue environment, where most activities happen outside the cells providing structural support, and biochemical or biomechanical cues.
 Consequently, for P2, adult control tissue shows the highest expression, and, again, transgender tissue has a similar expression to donor Peripubertal 1.
 Pattern P3 represents meiosis and sperm production.
 As expected, since spermatogenesis is repressed in trans women, transgender tissue showed a low expression of genes in this pattern similar to prepubertal tissue.
 P4 and P5 are the patterns that set transgender tissue apart from all other tissue types.
 P4 is associated with cell components (chromosome and spindle) important in both mitotic and meiotic processes.
 In prepubertal tissue, proliferation and tissue morphogenesis (mitosis) are present, while spermatogenic activity (meiosis) is part of adult tissue.
 Thus, as expected, less gene expression for P4 was observed in transgender tissue since it is structurally adult (no mitosis) but does not host spermatogenesis (no meiosis).
 P5 is a gene expression pattern specific to transgender tissue.
 This pattern includes several biological processes pointing to active inflammation and fibrosis described by the GO terms “cell population proliferation” (119 genes, adjusted p-value < 5.90e-15), which is not necessarily related to the mitotic cell cycle, but rather an increase in the number of cells in a certain space over a period (due to cell infiltration), “cell activation” (96, 1.69e-13) or “leukocyte activation” (83, 5.19e-11), “cell migration” (95, 1.59e-11), “cell death” (107, 1.38e-07), “regulation of cell differentiation” (83, 5.46e-07) if associated with macrophages, for example, “response to stimulus” (348, 2.39e-16), “cellular response to cytokine stimulus” (72, 3.05e-10), “response to growth factor” (49, 7.02e-07), “regulation of multicellular organismal process” (167, 4.21e-22), and “extracellular matrix organization” (44, 8.84e-13).
 In addition, commonly associated with inflammation and fibrosis, tumorigenesis-related processes suggested by the GO terms “angiogenesis” (56, 4.43e-14) and “MAPK cascade” (53, 9.85e-06) are also part of P5.
 Highlighting these findings, Trans woman 6 shows the highest expression for this pattern, which is also the most fibrotic tissue out of the six transgender tissues used for the gene expression analysis (pictures not shown).
 Also noteworthy, is the GO term “response to estrogen” (8, 1.55e-2) in P5, suggesting the particularity of this expression pattern to transgender tissue.
 Thus, the biological processes in P5 show in what ways transgender tissue is divergently transforming from the other tissue types.
 Taken together, these findings suggest that GAHT can significantly change the adult testis transcriptome to a less mature one, as well as initiate other biological processes that are not normally activated in the testis transcriptome.

 Discussion